ansible/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 Header notation
 ---------------

-Headers in reStructuredText can use a variety of notations.
+`Section headers in reStructuredText <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections>`_ can use a variety of notations.
 Sphinx will 'learn on the fly' when creating a hierarchy of headers.
-To make our documents easy to read and to edit, we created a standard set of header notations.
+To make our documents easy to read and to edit, we follow a standard set of header notations.
 We use:

 * ``###`` with overline, for parts::